 You fill in the composition search table with the expected number of residues of the search peptide (not the % composition).
 You can use decimal numbers as the calculations are carried out with 1 decimal.

 The table is persistent between searches (remembers the table values), enabling you to carry out several searches with slight modifications.
-The 'Zero' button clears the table, and the 'Number of extra residues to add:'

-field adds the required number of 'unknown' residues to the search, resulting in a smoothing effect.
+The field adds the required number of 'unknown' residues to the search, resulting in a smoothing effect.